softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintPlanning.md

 - Be really prepared - communicate plans clearly ahead of time, so that everyone has clear expectations.
 - Use a video conferencing tool that allows for breakout sessions
 - Set up the interactive online resources you plan to use and include links in the meeting request.
-- Online discussions don’t start as naturally as they would in person, so share discussion topics ahead of time, and consider preparing some ice-breakers.
+- Online discussions donâ€™t start as naturally as they would in person, so share discussion topics ahead of time, and consider preparing some ice-breakers.
-- Ensure that you’ve accounted for time differences for teams that span time zones.
+- Ensure that youâ€™ve accounted for time differences for teams that span time zones.
 - Tech issues arise no matter how much advanced planning and testing you do.
 Always expect the unexpected.

 ## What does a good user story look like?